mickk-/mickk-.github.io/_drafts/concepts_for_types.md

 slug: concepts-for-types
 categories: devlog
 topics: generic concepts
-date: 2016-05-03
+date: 2016-05-04
 ---

-I will be using a deliberately dumbed-down iterator concept to illustrate, in various incarnations.
-It will be used to write the simplest, non-trivial function templates that can make use of that concept.
+In this post and the next I will be using a deliberately dumbed-down iterator concept for the purpose of illustration, one that only supports indirection (`*it`) and incrementing (`++it`) with no pre- or post-condition.
+Each implementation will be gauged by attempting to write the simplest, non-trivial function templates that can make use of that concept.

 A direct approach is to consider that concepts operate on (concrete) types.
 That is to say, the constraint `IteratorType<It>` is satisfied as long as `It` is a type that can be used as an iterator.
 In my opinion this is how concepts have historically been informally specified, going back to the days of [the SGI STL](https://www.sgi.com/tech/stl/) (e.g. the [STL Trivial Iterator concept](https://www.sgi.com/tech/stl/trivial.html)).
-Consequently it appears it is also the most common way of writing and talking about concepts **today**.
+Consequently it appears it is also the most common way of writing and talking about concepts today.

 ```cpp
 template<typename It>